feugen/QtObjectDetector/README.md

 ![Test Image 1](Canny.bmp)

-THe workflow should be as follows:
+The workflow should be as follows:

 1. You load a picture, select a function, change the parameters and apply it to a loaded picture.
 Immediatly you can see the changes, if you are satisfied with the results, then you can store the step.
 Then you select a different function and repeat the steps.
 2. When you are done adding the steps, you can name the pipline and store it.
 If you wish you can create multiple piplines - just repeat the steps.